slaclab/sdf-docs/README.md

 data analytics and is characterized by large, massive throughput, high concurrency storage systems.

+****Scheduled Maintenance Notice: Slurm Upgrade on December 3rd On Tuesday December 3rd between 13:00 and 14:00 PDT, we will perform a mandatory upgrade of the slurm controller, the database, and the client components on all batch nodes, kubernetes nodes, and interactive nodes.
+After the upgrade, all slurm commands should continue to run as expected.
+We shall be introducing support for pmix with this release, but generally this should be considered a patch release.****

+****Impact on Users: All job submissions (sbatch/srun/squeue) and slurm database queries (sacct) /during/ the upgrade window will fail.
+Any jobs that are running before the upgrade window will continue to run.
+Completed jobs during the window will be accounted for after the system is back up.
+We recommend planning your work accordingly to minimize disruption.
+If you have any questions or concerns, please contact s3df-help@slac.stanford.edu.****

 ## Quick Reference

 | Access 	| Address |